dcampanini/Classification_Stellar_Variability_with_SVM-RF_and_PCA-NMF/README.md

 # Classification of samples

-The methodology used to classify the samples is as follow:
+The methodology employed to classify the samples is as follow:
 1) Transform the 3 images in one vector of dimension 3x21x21=1323
 2) Extract features of these vector with PCA and NMF
 3) Train an SVM and a Random Forest classifier to determinate the class of a sample of test.